0paziz/Bank-landing-page/README.md

 ### Useful resources

-- [Example resource 1](https://stackoverflow.com/questions/36190523/position-an-element-on-each-corner-no-matter-the-size-of-the-svg) - This helped me for  understanding svg positioning in corners.
+- [css styles svg positioning](https://stackoverflow.com/questions/36190523/position-an-element-on-each-corner-no-matter-the-size-of-the-svg) - This helped me for  understanding svg positioning in corners.
 I really liked this pattern and will use it going forward.
-- [Example resource 2](https://www.w3schools.com/css/css_overflow.asp) - This is an amazing article which helped me finally understand how overflow works.
+- [Css styles overflow](https://www.w3schools.com/css/css_overflow.asp) - This is an amazing article which helped me finally understand how overflow works.
 I'd recommend it to anyone still learning this concept.

 ## Author